SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_path.md

 <font color="red">**Delete a control point** </font> in the path

-	Method 1: select the one you want to remove in the Control Point List Method 2(interactive): Move the cursor to the point you want to remove and Right Click
+	Method 1: select the one you want to remove in the Control Point List and click the button "Delete" Method 2(interactive): Move the cursor to the point you want to remove and Right Click

-<font color="red">**Undo/Redo:** </font> To restore the data to the previous state, apply Undo/Redo.

-	Undo: Ctrl+Z
-	Redo: Ctrl+Y

 Build your path down as far as possible (you should be able to get to around Axial slider position 10 before things get harder to see.